ajeddeloh/lmeter/README.md

 Normally windowing functions would be needed, since the DFT assumes the data is cyclic.
 However, in our case we can insure this assumption is always true by ensuring we always end data collection after an integer number of cycles.
 Furthermore, the ADC and DAC share the same clock, so we don't need to worry about drift between them.
+Finally, since we use the ratio of the results of two DFTs at the same frequency, if there were any windowing affects it would affect both equally and be cancelled out.

 ### Op amp selection

-The op amps are being used exclusively as buffers and a virtual ground in this project.
+The op amps are used exclusively as buffers and as a virtual ground.
 I made this project with an LM324 op amp because it was the only op amp I had on hand that runs on 5V.
 It is *barely* adequate.
 It has two very undesirable characteristics:
  - Bad crossover distortion: the schematic shows each output has a resistor to ground to